Skip to content

 Minolta

 Today, when buying a camera, many people ask: Canon or Nikon?
-In the last third of the 20th century, it was different.
+But in the last third of the 20th century, it was different.
 You could still ask: Canon, Nikon, or Minolta.
 The Japanese company was the third-largest camera manufacturer in the world at that time.

-Minolta’s company history spans from 1928 to 2006.
+Overall, Minolta’s company history spans from 1928 to 2006.
 A year before withdrawing from the camera business, they announced a partnership with Sony to develop new digital cameras.
-However, that didn’t happen, and Sony instead acquired some of Minolta’s systems and used them in its own cameras.
-Under the name “Konica Minolta,” the Japanese company shifted its focus to other industries, such as cloud solutions.
+However, this did not materialize, and Sony instead acquired some of Minolta’s systems and incorporated them into its own cameras.
+Under the name “Konica Minolta,” the Japanese company then shifted its focus to other industries, such as cloud solutions.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.